 Coworking, shared office space and flexible working arrangements have permeated the workforce and are evolving the way we view and interact with work.

-The popularity of this rapidly growing industry has seen a staggering growth rate of 200% over the past 5 years, with now more than 14,400 coworking spaces worldwide.(1) Projections also state that by 2020, 3.8 million individuals will have at least one coworking membership.
+The popularity of this rapidly growing industry of serviced office space has seen a staggering growth rate of 200% over the past 5 years, with now more than 14,400 coworking spaces worldwide.(1) Projections also state that by 2020, 3.8 million individuals will have at least one coworking membership.

 As you’ll see below, no matter what size your business is today, coworking can give you the perfect blend of flexibility, savings and efficiency to meet your office space needs.

 Say goodbye to lengthy lease agreements and steep commercial real estate costs!
-The ease and affordability of joining a shared workspace community brings the dream of having your own office within reach for individuals and start-ups.(2)
+The ease and affordability of joining a serviced office workspace community brings the dream of having your own office within reach for individuals and start-ups.(2)

 Yes, working from home is convenient and “free”, but the added distractions from your endless house chores and inevitable family and pet interruptions can quickly impact your productivity ? and that literally costs you money.
 In a professional, shared office setting you can enjoy an environment that enhances your productivity, spurs your professional growth, and even improves your health, according to researchers at the University of Michigan.
 (3)

 Home distractions aside, let’s address an elephant in the room: when you work alone, you do exactly that.
 One of the most common issues that people who work from home experience is a lack of interaction with others.(4,5) A coworking community offers you countless opportunities to connect with others, whether it be a simple “Hi” in passing or grabbing lunch with a neighboring member, it’s these collision moments that spark excitement in your work and inspires your next business idea.